 Detailed Course Description

-Near-surface interferometry is commonely used to enhance the far-offset traces that suffers from low signal-to-noise ratio.
-The techniqe has been, successfully, used in many field examples.
+Near-surface interferometry is commonly used to enhance the far-offset traces with a low signal-to-noise ratio.
+The technique has been, successfully, used in field examples.
 There are two main advantages of enhancing the far-offset traces, (1) Enhance the refraction events, which will increase the accuracy of refraction picking, and (2) increase the maximum penetration depth of the final velocity model.
-On th eother hand, parsemonious interferometry has been used to decrease the number of shotgathers recorded in the field, which saves a lot of field time, then generate virtual first break traveltimes to fill the missing traveltimes due to the skipped shot gathers.
-The accuracy of the virtual traveltimes are very high and the time saved in the field is more than 80% of the original acquisition time.
+On the other hand, parsimonious interferometry is used to decrease the number of shot gathers recorded in the field, which saves field time.
+It also generates virtual first break travel times to fill the missing travel times due to the skipped shot gathers.
+The virtual travel times’ accuracy is extremely high, and the time saved in the field is more than 80% of the original acquisition time.

-In this course, the basics of the interferometry, super-refraction and parsimonious interferometry will be explained in case of refraction, reflection, and surface waves.
-Then the techniques will be discussed using synthetic and field examples.
-The advantages and limitations of each technique will, also, be discussed.
-The comon applications are shallow geology, engineering, and environmental applications.
-It is also used to generate better velocity model for static corrections.
+This course will explain the basics of interferometry, super-refraction, and parsimonious interferometry in the case of refraction, reflection, and surface waves.
+Techniques are addressed using synthetic and field examples.
+The advantages and limitations will also be discussed.
+The common applications are shallow geology, engineering, and environmental applications.
+It is also used to generate better velocity models for static corrections.

 Learner Outcomes